The Oerlemans & Nick frontal ablation parameterization in OGGM#

 With \(H_f\), \(d\) and \(w\) the ice thickness, the water depth and the glacier width at the calving front, \(F_{calving}\) the calving flux in units m\(^3\) yr\(^{-1}\) and \(k\) a scaling parameter that needs to be calibrated (units: yr\(^{-1}\)).
 Another way to see at this equation is to note that the frontal calving rate \(\frac{F_{Calving}}{H_f w}\) (m yr\(^{-1}\)) is simply the water depth scaled by the \(k\) parameter.

 Malles et al., 2023 introduces some changes to the physics and numerics of calving.
-We illustrate both models below.
+We illustrate its use at the end of this notebook.

 import numpy as np